 Online forums are online communities that encourage knowledge-sharing of users with common interests.
 It is where people can comment, react, debate on, and discuss a particular subject.
 The most common online forums are Reddit, Quora, and Digg, but you can find many online discussions on social media platforms like on Facebook groups.

 Online forums are regarded as the best one of the best platforms to seek support and assistance from.
+And of course while some forums are broad-ranging, others are focused on a particular niche interest.
+For instance, as well as being able to use an online crossword solver tool like Crossword Solver to get answers, puzzle fans can rely on the likes of the r/puzzles subreddit to find community and guidance.
 It’s where most enthusiasts for all topics flock to educate others and openly discuss specific topics.

 A podcast is a series of audios that solely focus on a particular theme or subject.
 It’s a platform that allows the sharing of knowledge via audio.
 You don’t have to read or use your eyes to get the information; you just need to plug in your earphones or turn your speakers up to listen to the content.